-Family tree for Henry II, son of Geoffrey of Anjou and Matilda, daughter of Henry I showing:
+Family tree for King Henry II, son of Geoffrey of Anjou and Matilda, daughter of Henry I showing:

 In 1135 his grandfather died.
 Although his mother, Matilda, had been nominated as heir she had little support among the nobility and her cousin, Stephen of Blois took the English throne.
 Her half-brother, Robert of Gloucester, rebelled against Stephen beginning a period of Civil War known as The Anarchy.